vic-sem-2016/syllabus/Vic_sem_2016_syllabus.md

 + post- workshop discussion: telegraphy and critical making
 + in-class workshop with PJ: follow-up on visualizing a corpus

-discussion and outline: Luke, RJ; close reading: Anna, Yumi ; criticism summary: RJ, Gaby, Adriana, Yumi; seminar
+discussion and outline: Luke, RJ, Nithya; close reading: Anna, Yumi ; criticism summary: RJ, Gaby, Adriana, Yumi; seminar
 paper: Nithya, Lanie; break: Gaby

 #### April 4: optional but recommended paper-drafting open lab, LPAC
 201, 1-4 pm

-#### April 6: noticing everyday life
+#### April 6: SHS paper workshop

-some topics:
++ final paper draft due for workshop by midnight *Monday, April 4th*

-+ final paper draft due for workshop
++ print, read, and annotate all of  your classmates' paper drafts
 + George Eliot, *The Mill on the Floss*, first half
 + in-class workshop with PJ: follow-up on visualizing a corpus; thinking about related final projects